How Have PCBs Prevailed All the Electronic Industries?

 The 4layers HDI rigid-flex PCB is actually a combination of rigid-flex circuits.
 Generally, 4layers HDI rigid-flex PCB has 4 conductive layers of copper.

 However, a four-layer PCB uses the combination of 2 rigid and 2 flexible layers with HDI features.

 What are the Benefits of Using 4layers HDI Rigid Flex PCB Service?

-By making use of 4layers HDI rigid flex PCB service, you can get following advantages.
-Such as:
+By making use of 4layers HDI rigid-flex PCB service, you can get the following advantages.

 Moreover, rigid flex PCB circuit designs can involve any of the following:

 Package Weight and Size Reduction: As multiple systems in rigid boards can create more weight and also use broader space.

 So, by combining rigid boards with flexible circuits, you can get more streamlined designs.
 And it also reduces the package weight and size.